d1eshi/Weekly-spending-with-Classes/readme.md

 # Weekly spending with Classes

-Hi, this is a project realized in course [JavaScript Moderno Guía Definitiva Construye +15 Proyectos](https://www.udemy.com/course/javascript-moderno-guia-definitiva-construye-10-proyectos/). tThe objective of this project is that the user can manage his weekly expenses (adding, deleting expenses), and keep track of them.
+Hi, this is a project realized in course [JavaScript Moderno Guía Definitiva Construye +15 Proyectos](https://www.udemy.com/course/javascript-moderno-guia-definitiva-construye-10-proyectos/).
+The objective of this project is that the user can manage his weekly expenses (adding, deleting expenses), and keep track of them.

 ## Technologies